Best Well Water Test Kits (2026): At-Home & Lab Testing

 Best for: Annual testing for established wells, homeowners on a moderate budget, and areas without known industrial or agricultural contamination concerns.

-Check Safe Home Premium on Amazon (50-in-1, EPA-certified lab)
+Check Safe Home Premium 50-in-1 on Amazon

-The Watersafe kit is an at-home test strip kit that screens for 10 key well water contaminants in about 10 minutes.
+The Watersafe kit is an at-home test strip kit that screens for 10 key well water contaminants in about 15 minutes.
 It’s not a substitute for lab testing, but it provides immediate screening that can identify obvious problems and determine whether lab testing is urgently needed.

 Key specs: